Ahmed-AG/cyberdojo-page/read/kubernetes-crash-course-task6.md

             matchLabels:
               app: frontend-mongo-express
 ```
-Note that the actual file have many other commented out sections. feel free to explore those.
+Note that the actual file has many other commented out sections. feel free to explore those.
 Let us apply this `network-policy` on the `green` namespace for this example:

 ```bash